Clone and Modify an Arduino Mega Schematic in Altium Designer

 - Simulation features that help you evaluate your new design before production

-When you have access to PCB design software with the best design features, you can easily modify the schematic or layout for an Arduino board and create your own printed circuit board.
+When you have access to PCB design software with the best design features, you can easily modify an Arduino schematic or layout and create your own printed circuit board.
 You’ll be able to expand on the built-in Arduino components while keeping everything in a single, compact package.

 - Using an Arduino board on its own or in concert with your custom PCB is a great way to start developing a new IoT device.